raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 --- /task ---

 --- task ---
-Locate the blue window in the front part of the camera housing that you've just removed from the PCB.
+Locate the blue window in the front part of the camera sensor housing that you've just removed from the PCB.
 Using the blunt end of a pencil, push on this window until it pops out.
 --- /task ---

 --- task ---